mmitch/omxplayer-console/README.md

 frontend-term keybindings
 -------------------------

-frontend-term is a convenient frontend to omxplayer-curses that relieves you of typing all the commands.
+frontend-term is a convenient frontend to omxplayer-console that relieves you of typing all the commands.
 Run it like this:

 ```bash